 Police said Wednesday that al Jamal died after an explosion possibly related to his improper handling of a safe inside his house in the neighborhood of Suchdol.

 Police identified the victim as Jamal al Jamal, 57.
 He died after he was taken to Prague Military Hospital and placed in an induced coma.

-She added that authorities had found evidence of explosives in the debris.
+She added that authorities found evidence of explosives in the debris.

-The house was newly constructed, said CTK, a state-run news agency.
+The house was newly constructed, according to CTK, a state-run news agency.

-The blast, which occurred about 12:30 p.m.
+The blast, which occurred at about 12:30 p.m.
 (6:30 a.m.
 ET), also injured al Jamal’s 52-year-old wife, who was taken to Motol Hospital after inhaling smoke and suffering from shock, said Jirina Ernestova, a spokeswoman for Prague Emergency Services.

-The couple’s son, who was also in the house at the time of the blast, was not hurt.
+The couple’s son, who was also in the house, was not hurt, police said.

-Al Jamal had been a diplomat in the Czech Republic since last October, CTK said.
+Al Jamal had been a diplomat in the Czech Republic since last October, according to CTK.